helicalchris/homepage/README.md

 If loaded from github, you can also install it as a PWA (see instructions below) to have an 'app like' experience.

-⚠️ **It is not designed for use with sensitive data** - the security is cosmetic and is only keeping cleartext passwords out of local files.
+⚠️ **It is not designed for use with sensitive data** - any appearance of security of stored data is cosmetic and is only obscuring cleartext passwords out of local files.

 ## 🌟 Features